yrsf/incubator/gradle/README.md

 | FEATURE_BRANCH_NAME | indicates which feature branch to checkout, and it overwrites RELEASE_BRANCH_NAME only if the branch with name FEATURE_BRANCH_NAME does exist                                                                                        |
 | REPOS               | defines all the repositories that are managed in sdpworkspace.
 Each repository has two properties, url and directory.
 Url is the location of remote repository; whereas directory is location with the relative path to sdpworkspace |

-For the property of REPOS, thess are the mappings of remote repositories and directories in file system.
+For the property of REPOS, these are the mappings of remote repositories and directories in file system.

 | Remote Repository              | Directory(File system)                |